com-480-data-visualization/com-480-project-datart/Milestone-reports/milestone1.md

 Each file regroup the election results per region and per department in France for a specific year.
 However, key information is missing such as the political party of the candidates, those will need to be added in the preprocessing.
 Moreover, the data are not organized the same way between each file (i.e each election) and the preprocessing part will need to take care of the differences to gather the data.
-One important thing to note is the difference between the region for each year.
-The French regions have been merged in 2015 and therefore, the regional results of the election between 2002 and 2015 are different from the 2017 elections.
+One important thing to note is the difference between the regions for each year.
+The French regions have been merged in 2015 and therefore, the regional results of the election between 2002 and 2015 are different from the 2017 elections, so it needs some preprocessing.
-Merge the results for the region from 2002 to 2015 will be a huge part of the preprocessing.

 <h5> French population</h5>